Here you can browse the details of each counsellor or therapist and use the search tools to narrow your search.

 So if you are anxious and concerned about how you feeling about yourself or your relationship, Helen offers a comforting and relaxing atmosphere in which to explore and resolve the emotional issues worrying you.

-Loraine Lawson is based in Hitchin, Herts.
+Loraine Rawson is based in Hitchin, Herts.
 She is an accredited member of the British Association of Counselling and Psychotherapy (BACP) for over 20 years.

 Michael Stock is based in Harpenden, Herts.
 Michael trained as a Relate Counsellor in 1990 and went on to train as a psychosexual therapist with Relate.
 He started working in private practice in 1997 after a varied business career.